-But perhaps-or so some have suggested-even 'strong' neutralists could respond to the above perfectionist challenge.
-To argue that coercion-based arguments support even 'strong' neutralism, neutralists would have to resort to one or more of the following strategies: (1) They could question whether the very distinction between coercive and noncoercive state action is plausible.
-(The argument from ultimate coercion).
-(2) They could argue that even if such a distinction can be made, allegedly noncoercive policies such as economic (dis)incentives do in fact coerce people into accepting (or rejecting) conceptions of the good, or into acting (or refraining from acting) in accordance with such conceptions.
-(The argument from direct coercion).
-(3) They could argue that even if perfectionist policies are not coercive, they are nevertheless manipulative, and that the same reasons that weigh against coercive state actions also weigh against manipulative ones.
-(The argument from manipulation).
-Or perhaps (4) they could claim that however we classify policies such as subsidization or activity-specific taxation, what is objectionable about them is that they induce people to act for the 'wrong reasons', and that such influence, whether properly speaking 'manipulative' or not, similarly undermines people's autonomy.
-(The argument from inappropriate motivation.)10 In what follows I want to respond to these arguments.1
+But perhaps even 'strong' neutralists could respond to the above perfectionist challenge.
+To argue that coercion-based arguments support even 'strong' neutralism, neutralists would have to resort to one or more of the following strategies: (1) They could question whether the very distinction between coercive and noncoercive state action is plausible (the argument from ultimate coercion).
+(2) They could argue that even if such a distinction can be made, allegedly noncoercive policies such as economic (dis)incentives do in fact coerce people into accepting (or rejecting) conceptions of the good, or into acting (or refraining from acting) in accordance with such conceptions (the argument from direct coercion).
+(3) They could argue that even if perfectionist policies are not coercive, they are nevertheless manipulative, and that the same reasons that weigh against coercive state actions also weigh against manipulative ones (the argument from manipulation).
+Or perhaps (4) they could claim that however we classify policies such as subsidization or activity-specific taxation, what is objectionable about them is that they induce people to act for the 'wrong reasons', and that such influence, whether properly speaking 'manipulative' or not, similarly undermines people's autonomy (the argument from inappropriate motivation).
+My main aim in what follows is to respond to these challenges.10 I will conclude, however, with a few remarks on the implications of my arguments for the special case of government intervention in religious practice.